 Who doesn’t enjoy a roast dinner in a cosy pub on a Sunday or lunch in a lovely beer garden in the sunshine?
 That said, it can be a bit more of a challenge when you have little ones to entertain.
-Here are our top picks of close-by pubs in East Dorset and West Hampshire with great play areas to keep the whole family happy.
+Here are our top picks of close-by pubs with play areas in East Dorset and West Hampshire to keep the whole family happy.

 1. St Peter’s Finger, Lychett Minster

 A little closer to Poole with a relaxed welcoming atmopshere, St Peter’s Finger has a medium-sized garden and climbing frame close to some picnic benches where can parents sit and supervise.

 The unusual name derives from the fish with a gold coin in its mouth that St Peter caught.

 2. The New Queen, Sopley, Christchurch

 Recently reopened, The New Queen is located on the beautiful banks of the River Avon and from the large peaceful garden you can watch your children play in the play area at the end.